georgeweigt/eigenmath/README.md

+Eigenmath is a symbolic math program for people who need to compute with symbols as well as numbers.

 The Eigenmath manual and sample scripts are available at https://eigenmath.github.io

 See the 'js' directory for a Javascript version of Eigenmath.